 - In rare cases, oral sedation is needed to reduce anxiety associated with procedure.
 This will slow down the entire process.
 Take medication 1 hour before the procedure and you must have someone drive you to and from procedure to your home.
 Without the ride, procedure may be canceled.

-- After time out, your skin will be cleaned with cool disinfectant solutions, and sterile sheet of paper or plastic is placed on your back.
+- After, your skin will be cleaned with cool disinfectant solutions, and sterile sheet of paper or plastic is placed on your back.

 - Once needle is at radiographic target, a small amount of contrast is injected to confirm final needle position before injecting steroid medication.
 You may feel transient pressure or tingling down your leg /buttock or hip with this step.